tsailiming/cloudforms_vmware_custom_spec/README.md

 How this works
 ===
 * As part of the Service Catalog Item, we define the basic information in the Request Info -> Customize -> Specification, such as domain name and DNS information.
+You don't need to have a custom spec on vCenter.
 * In the Service Dialog, the IP is provided using the `option_0_ip_addr` field name in the dialog.
 * Upon boot up, the vmtoolsd will start and configure the VM with the static IP.